yuetong151-afk/pgng-controllability-reliability/README.md

-# pgng-controllability-reliability

-# Test-Retest Reliability of a Pavlovian Go/No-Go Task
-# with a Controllability Manipulation
+# Test-Retest Reliability of a Pavlovian Go/No-Go Task with a Controllability Manipulation

 Analysis code for BSc dissertation, King's College London (2026).